Servideska/HPC/doc.zih.tu-dresden.de/docs/quickstart/getting_started.md

   [Graphical User Interfaces (GUIs)](../access/graphical_applications_with_webvnc.md) and similar: e.g. commercial software such as Ansys, LS-DYNA (are not covered here).

-Next, the access are described step by step.
+Next, the mentioned access methods are described step by step.

 ### JupyterHub